 $9,499,091

-"Shall We Dance?" is a charming Japanese romantic comedy that delves into the world of ballroom dancing, a pastime that is often viewed with skepticism in Japanese society.
-The film skillfully examines the barriers and prejudices associated with the art form.
+"Shall We Dance?"
+(1996) is a delightful Japanese romantic comedy that explores the unexpected beauty and challenges of ballroom dancing in a society that often views such pursuits with skepticism.
+The film thoughtfully examines social barriers and personal prejudices, offering a fresh perspective on an age-old art form.

 DocumentaryFamilyMusic